Scholarships & Awards

 One award of £400 is made annually to the student with the best first from the MML finalists.
 (The recipient of this award may not also receive a Rosemary Murray Scholarship.)

-The Barbara White Fund provides support for students undertaking academically-related placements over the summer vacation, such as working in a laboratory or assisting in a research project at Cambridge or another university.
+The Barbara White Fund provides support for undergraduate students undertaking academically-related placements over the summer vacation, such as working in a laboratory or assisting in a research project at Cambridge or another university.
 Usually made to help with costs of living away from home.

 - Awards: £100 per week may be made for a total of up to five weeks.